kovanostra/message-passing-neural-network/README.md

 **NOT USED FOR GRID SEARCH**

-- Your data folder is defined by:
+- Your dataset folder is defined by:

 DATASET_NAME='sample-dataset'

-- Your data directory is defined by:
+- Your dataset directory is defined by:

 DATA_DIRECTORY='data/'